harsheel55/SummerInternship2024_22IT055/README.md

 Company Overview: Learn about Belymon Infotech's mission, values, and projects.
 Project Introduction: Overview of the file sharing app project, its objectives, and your role in it.
 Setup Workstations: Ensure all necessary software and tools are installed (IDE, Flutter SDK, Git, etc.).
-Goals:

-Get to know the team and understand the company's vision.
-Set up your development environment.

 **Day 2:** Understanding Flutter
 Activities: